USS Seadragon (SSN-584): Construction and commissioning

 The contract to build Seadragon was awarded to Portsmouth Naval Shipyard in Kittery, Maine, on 29 September 1955 and her keel was laid down on 20 June 1956.
 She was launched on 16 August 1958, sponsored by Mrs. Robert L. Dennison, wife of Admiral Robert L. Dennison.
-Seadragon collided with a whale on October 6, 1959 during sea trials, causing only minor damage.SUBMARINE HITS WHALE; Collision of Nuclear Vessel Causes Some Damage (Published 1959) The ship was commissioned on 5 December 1959, with Lieutenant Commander George P. Steele in command.
+Seadragon collided with a whale on October 6, 1959, during sea trials, causing only minor damage.
+The ship was commissioned on 5 December 1959, with Lieutenant Commander George P. Steele in command.

 Operational history

 Following a Caribbean shakedown cruise, Seadragon returned to Portsmouth Naval Shipyard, whence, on 1 August 1960, she sailed for the Pacific.
 Ordered to proceed via the Northwest Passage, she moved north to Parry Channel, at mid-month reached Lancaster Sound, the eastern end of the channel, and continued westward with Edward Parry's 1819 journal as a guide.

 Collecting oceanographic and hydrographic data en route, Seadragon transited the Barrow Strait, Viscount Melville Sound, and McClure Strait.
 On 21 August, she completed the first submarine transit of the Northwest Passage, entered the Beaufort Sea, and headed for the North Pole, which she reached on 25 August.
 The ship surfaced through the thin ice becoming the third submarine to surface at the pole.
 Members of the crew laid out a softball diamond with the pitcher's box at the pole where the captain claimed he hit a fly ball at 4:00 pm on Wednesday and it wasn't caught until 4:00 am on Thursday.
 From the pole, Seadragon (having no other choice) turned south, and after conducting experiments in cooperation with scientists on ice island T-3, headed for the Chukchi Sea and Bering Strait.
 On 5 September, she reached Nome, Alaska, and, nine days later, she arrived at her home port, Pearl Harbor.
 She was awarded the Navy Unit Commendation for her transit of the Northwest Passage via Parry Channel.

 For the next nine months, Seadragon was employed in local operations.
 In June 1961, she headed west for her first tour in the western Pacific (WestPac), during which she participated in Seventh Fleet exercises – primarily antisubmarine warfare training exercises – and completed a submerged endurance cruise of 58 days.
 In October, she returned to Pearl Harbor and local operations.